-There will be up to 10 lab assignments for a total of 100 points:
+There will be 5 lab assignments - worth 20 points each:

-- Labs worth more than 10 points may have one or more parts. - All labs have to be turned in as a soft copy via Catalyst by their due date. - Partial credit will be given for incomplete labs based on corresponding grading rubrics. - Labs turned in after the due date will receive a 20% per calendar day penalty. - Labs turned in more than 5 days after the due date will not be graded. - All labs will build on the prior ones, so missing any labs could be hard to make up.
+- All labs have to be turned in as a soft copy via Catalyst by their due date. - Partial credit will be given for incomplete labs based on corresponding grading rubrics. - Labs turned in after the due date will receive a 20% per calendar day penalty. - Labs turned in more than 5 days after the due date will not be graded. - Labs could build on prior ones, so missing any labs could be hard to make up.